Symptoms of Tooth Infections in Dogs

 How do I know if my dog has a tooth infection?

 Similar to human dental issues, your dog’s tooth infection will likely cause him to be in a lot of pain.
-However, he can’t communicate his discomfort as humans can, and many dogs won’t outwardly show signs of pain
+However, he can’t communicate his discomfort as humans can, and many dogs won’t outwardly show signs of pain.

 The reason pets tend to avoid outwardly showing discomfort is because they instinctively think that to show pain is to show weakness.
 Even though they are likely not prey to any predators in your domestic home environment, this instinct remains strong.

-1. Lack of Appetite
+1. Decreased Appetite

 Some dogs tend to have a decreased appetite or prefer only soft food when dealing with painful dental issues, because it may be painful for them to eat.
 In addition to a decrease in appetite, dogs may also eat their food more slowly to avoid pain or discomfort with chewing.
 Some dogs, though, will eat through the pain, due to their strong survival instincts.
+As with most predators, the majority of dog teeth have pointed cusps and their mouths are designed more for grabbing, ripping, and swallowing, with minimal chewing.
+It can be easy for a dog to bypass a painful tooth or teeth with swallowing due to the natural design of their oral cavity.

-Another sign to look out for is your dog only eating on one side of their mouth or only using one side of their mouth to play with toys.
+Another sign to look out for is your dog only eating on one side of their mouth OR only using one side of their mouth to play with toys.
 This can help you to identify where the problem area may be.
 If they are chewing more on one side of their mouth, there will be more calculus (tartar) on the side of the mouth they are not using.
 It is easy to pull the lips back to compare the amounts of calculus on the larger back teeth on each side.
 If there is more calculus on one side, there is probably a painful problem on that side.

 2. Jaw Swelling

-3. Bad Breath
+3. Bad Breath (Oral Malodor)

 Regular Dental Cleanings are Key to Avoid Tooth Infections in Dogs